-Current evidence suggests that the impact of cancer and its treatment on fertility and sexual health is an important consideration for many cancer survivors [4, 5, 17, 19, 71, 123-132].
+Current evidence suggests that the impact of cancer and its treatment on fertility is an important consideration for many cancer survivors [4, 5, 18, 20, 74, 131-141].
 There is limited high level evidence on which to base recommendations for long term follow-up after cancer treatment, particularly for those treated for cancer as adults.
-The type of post-treatment follow-up indicated for cancer survivors in relation to fertility and sexual health should be determined according to sex, diagnosis, type of cancer treatment received, age at diagnosis and treatment, and other patient-specific factors.
+The type of post-treatment follow-up indicated for cancer survivors in relation to fertility should be determined according to sex, diagnosis, type of cancer treatment received, age at diagnosis and treatment, and other patient-specific factors.
 There are differences in long term follow-up recommendations for paediatric/AYA cancer survivors versus adult survivors related to clinical indication and the pragmatics of resource and service provision.
 Long term follow-up may also be undertaken within a primary care environment.

-For paediatric and AYA cancer survivors an initial clinical review of reproductive, endocrine and sexual health should be undertaken approximately six months after the end of treatment [4, 71, 124].
-A plan for follow up should then be drawn up as appropriate with an emphasis on good communication between paediatric (if appropriate) and adult services, the patient's General Practitioner and other relevant health care providers.
-A comprehensive follow-up service for those with a higher degree of need would involve a multidisciplinary team including oncology, psychology, nursing, specialist fertility and endocrinology services, with access to social work and peer support.
+For paediatric and AYA cancer survivors an initial clinical review of reproductive health should be undertaken approximately six months after the end of treatment [4, 74, 133].
+A plan for follow up should then be drawn up as appropriate with an emphasis on good communication between paediatric (if appropriate) and adult services, the patient's General Practitioner and other relevant health care providers, as well as cultural support.
+A comprehensive follow-up service for those with a higher degree of need would involve a multidisciplinary team comprised of oncology, psychology, nursing, specialist fertility and endocrinology services, with access to social work, and peer/cultural support.
+Involvement of whānau and kaupapa support should also be included for Māori patients, along with incorporation of tikanga practices and kawa principles.
 While it may not be possible to have all members available at one site, clearly defined referral and communication paths must be established between team members.
 Follow-up services should be able to accommodate the changing needs of survivors over time.